 That happens.

-It began to occur to me that a person’s impact, their presence, their very being does not actually die with the end of their physical life and never has and never will.
+It began to occur to me that a person’s impact, their presence, their very being does not actually die with the end of their physical life, never has and never will.
 That is actually quite obvious to many cultures especially indigenous cultures, though in USA 2022, we seem to speak about and relate to death as if it is not at all clear what happens and what does not happen.
 Not what we believe through faith or otherwise; rather, what is observable in every day human experience.

 Historical note: When my parents were aging and dying in 2004 and 2005, I asked myself what is this dying all about, at bottom, and I came up with 4 things that I saw were the domains of immediate concern, of what matters to people most around death and here is what I saw.
 We humans seemed most taken with, concerned with: